Interdisciplinary and General Ethics Fellowships at Stanford

 General Ethics Fellowship

-This longstanding postdoctoral program is open to candidates with substantial normative research in any area within Philosophy or Political Science.
-Given the Center's mission to bring ethical reflection to bear on important social issues, we are particularly interested in candidates whose work bears on serious problems affecting people's lives now.
+This postdoctoral program is open to candidates with substantial normative research in any area within Philosophy or Political Science.
+We are particularly interested in candidates whose work bears on serious problems affecting people's lives now.
 General Ethics Fellows participate in the intellectual life of the Center (attend weekly workshops, Center events, and professional training opportunities), teach one class per year, interact with undergraduates in the Ethics in Society Program, and contribute to an interdisciplinary ethics community across the campus.

 Interdisciplinary Ethics Fellowship

-This program is also rooted in the commitment of the Ethics Center to bringing ethical reflection to bear on pressing social problems.
-Addressing many of these social problems involves knowledge of the work of the social sciences, law, engineering, and the life sciences.
+Addressing many pressing social problems involves knowledge of the work of the social sciences, law, engineering, and the life sciences.
 The premise of this program is that the normative scholarship of our fellows will be enhanced by engagement with empirically oriented scholars.
-To that end, each fellow in the program will be matched with a partner research center at Stanford that is dedicated to interdisciplinary research.
-For 2024-25, we are especially interested in candidates with research interests in environmental ethics, global justice, biomedical ethics, philosophy of technology, and ethics of artificial intelligence, but all applicants whose work may intersect with empirically-oriented scholarship will be considered.
+To that end, each fellow in the program will be matched with a partner center at Stanford that is dedicated to interdisciplinary work.
+For 2025-26, we are especially interested in candidates with research interests in environmental ethics, global justice, biomedical ethics, philosophy of technology, ethics of artificial intelligence, and those working on empircally-grounded philosophical approaches to other urgent contemporary problems.
 Applicants need not name a possible partner center on campus or tailor their materials for this type of fellowship.
-The Interdisciplinary Ethics Fellows and partner centers will be selected based on the natural match between their work.
+The Interdisciplinary Ethics Fellows and partner centers will be selected based on the match between their work.
 Fellows will regularly participate in the intellectual life of the partner center and the Ethics Center (e.g., attend weekly workshops, Center events, and professional training opportunities), teach one class per year, interact with undergraduates in the Ethics in Society Program, and contribute to an interdisciplinary ethics community across the campus.

 For information about the application process for the Embedded Ethics Fellowship, click here.